 Naturally, in-depth analysis of a case, its facts and the applicable rules of law are crucial to mastering tailor-made strategies for individual cases, as this Guide repeatedly emphasises.
 The reader will certainly understand that, in spite of globalisation and of similar concepts/substantive tax issues (such as transfer pricing matters, hybrid mismatches, recharacterisation issues or cross-border disputes after BEPS) or procedural rules and principles, the way disputes may best be settled in each country is still part of the expertise and art of practitioners in the respective jurisdictions.

 The different chapters also emphasise the use of domestic or international tools, such as the mutual agreement procedure, to solve cross-border disputes, indicating how they usually interact.
-Some of the chapters allude to the MLI, considering that it is already in force in several countries, and provide an idea of the crucial matters (eg, the Netherlands Law & Practice chapter).
+Some of the chapters allude to the MLI, considering that it is already in force in several countries, and provide an idea of the crucial matters.

 The fight for income from international taxation ignites intense discussion, not only among taxpayers but also among different tax authorities and states.
 The appearance of so many new tools and weapons to combat tax avoidance allows us to predict that tax disputes will increase, unless a great investment is made in assisting taxpayers on a daily basis and in creating ADR mechanisms.
 Ironically, it seems that at the same time that an avalanche of new measures have been created to combat taxpayers’ abuses (BEPS, DAC 6, etc), states have felt the need to create quick arbitration mechanisms to settle tax disputes between themselves (eg, the MLI and the EU Arbitration Directive).

 Authors from several jurisdictions predict, in the near future, stricter audits and additional tax assessments, and possibly even more taxes.
-After the COVID-19 crisis elapses, however, the authorities will have to consider the approach to "recovery" when states will want to preserve their business sectors considering the need for a long-term economic growth.
-In any case, given the current circumstances, taxpayers should clearly be more proactive in their internal audits, analysis, and management of their tax risks.
+Once the Russia-Ukraine conflict (although predictions of its conclusion are still pure speculation at this point) and COVID-19 crisis recede, however, the authorities will have to consider the approach to “recovery” when states will want to preserve their business sectors considering the need for long-term economic growth.
+In any case, given the current status quo, taxpayers should clearly be more proactive in their internal audits, and the analysis and management of their tax risks.

-Considering that every move takes time and that the state of the art in each jurisdiction is at a different stage of development, the present guide is an excellent tool for professionals – tax lawyers, barristers, and in-house lawyers, but also company CFOs and members of their departments, tax consultants, judges, or other professionals – to provide a compass in finding the right path when preparing and handling a tax audit or controversy; either to assist in managing a good settlement or, if this proves unworkable, conducting a successful dispute.
+Considering that every move takes time and that the state of the art in each jurisdiction is at a different stage of development, the present guide is an excellent tool for professionals – tax lawyers, barristers, and in-house lawyers, but also company CFOs and members of their departments, tax consultants, judges, or other professionals – providing a compass with which to find the right path forward when preparing and handling a tax audit or controversy; either to assist in managing a good settlement or, if this proves unworkable, conducting a successful dispute.